 - total parenteral nutrition (TPN)

-May show gallbladder wall oedema, pericholecystic fluid, and gallbladder distention (the first two considered the two most important criteria 2).
+May show gallbladder wall edema, pericholecystic fluid, and gallbladder distention (the first two considered the two most important criteria 2).
 The sonographic Murphy sign may be positive.
-A sonolucent intramural layer or “halo” that represents intramural oedema may also be present.
+A sonolucent intramural layer or “halo” that represents intramural edema may also be present.